richardye101/CSCD25-Final-Project/README.md

 ### The data

+In this analysis we use two filtered and cleaned data sources, `text_comments.csv.gz` and `text_submissions.csv.gz` as provided generously by my course professor.
+They contain the top ~5000 subreddits, which detail all the comments and submissions from January 2019 to June 2021.

+#### Column Schema
+For both comments and submissions:
+- `id`: a unique id for the item
+- `score`: score of the item (upvotes minus downvotes, with some algorithmic ‘fuzzing’ applied)
+- `author`: username of the user who posted the item, can be ‘[deleted]’ if an item has been deleted from its authors’ profile, or ‘AutoModerator’ if posted by the AutoModerator bot
+- `subreddit`: name of the subreddit the item was posted in
+- `created_utc`: time the item was posted, in Unix time

+For comments only:
+- `link_id`: id of the link to which this comment belongs
+- `body`: textual content of the comment

+For submissions only:
+- `is_self`: True if a submission is a text-only ‘self-post’, False if the submission is a link
+- `domain`: domain of the link
+- `title`: title of the submission
+- `selftext`: content of the self-post

 Let's take a look at the first 5 rows of data in our two data sources, `text_comments.csv.gz` and `text_submissions.csv.gz`

 #### Comment text data

 <div>